 Workplace Learning Through Role-Play

 In theory, you can learn almost anything.
-The trick is in learning to apply that theory to real life situations.
+The trick in learning is to apply that theory to real life situations.

 The best way to do that is through practice, of course, ideally in a way which doesn’t impact the customer or client, and which gives you a chance to try a variety of actions and responses.

 Role-play has been a work-place training tool since midway through the last century, used during recruitment, job-related learning and HR seminars, and team-bonding exercises.
 Doing things is often more effective than simply reading about them at building neural pathways in your memory, which is why role-play is such a good way of training people.
 You remember more information, basically.

 But not everyone likes role-play.
 It can feel artificial, as if your job role is a part to act.
 Otherwise competent workers can be thrown by the need to “act” their role, usually in front of colleagues and managers.

 With targeted scenarios and limited scripting, role-play can enhance workplace learning and help to build confidence.
 It can also reduce the amount of “acting” involved.